Graduating

-- The thesis is written in the language of the course.
+9. The thesis must be written in the language of the course.

 - Max 2 points for mobility with CFU (0.33 pts/month).